SayantanRC/URLs/repair-grub-live-usb.md

    ```
    sudo chroot "$MOUNT"
    ```
 5. Now we are in the environment of the actual linux installation.
-Usually Grub is installed in `/dev/sda1`.
-Hence we need to mount it.
+Mount the EFI partition.
    ```
+   EFI="$(cat /tmp/part_efi)"
-   sudo mount /dev/sda1 /mnt
+   sudo mount "$EFI" /mnt
    ```
    This `/mnt` is different than the one in the previous steps.
 This one belongs to the actual linux install.
 6. Update grub and install.